KennuC/ActiveDirectory/README.md

 *Ref 6.
 Preparing Powershell script*

-6. Running the prepared Powershell script show that each user listed in the CSV file is created.
+6. Running the prepared Powershell script shows that each user listed in the CSV file is created.

 ![image](https://github.com/KennuC/ActiveDirectory/assets/131323586/dab8a37a-0724-4ab3-9839-4a0a29358a5c)